MaxMcIntyre/Year3-Notes/cs331/cs331-notes.md

    2. Stimuli cause some voltage-gated sodium channels to open
    3. With sodium channels open, depolarisation occurs.
 Sodium rapidly rushes into the cell and the voltage rockets to 30mV
    4. At this point, voltage-gated sodium channels are closed
-   5. Potassium channels now open, and repolarisation occurs as potassium ions rapidly rush out of the cell
+   5. Voltage-gated potassium channels now open, and repolarisation occurs as potassium ions rapidly rush out of the cell
-   6. The sodom and potassium pump restores the resting potential
+   6. The sodium and potassium pump restores the resting potential
    ![action-potential-stages](./images/action-potential-stages.PNG)

 ### Synapse:
 * A junction between two nerve cells
 * Most synapses are chemical - the action potential is transmitted from the axon terminal to the target cell by chemical substances (known as neurotransmitters)
 * If a neurotransmitter stimulates the target cell to an action, it is an excitatory neurotransmitter
-* If a neurotransmitter inhibits the target call, it is an inhibitory neurotransmitter
+* If a neurotransmitter inhibits the target cell, it is an inhibitory neurotransmitter
 * When the presynaptic neuron is excited by an action potential, it causes the vesicles to release the neurotransmitters into the synaptic cleft (gap between two neurons)
    * Each vesicle contrains thousands of neurotransmitters
 * Some neurotransmitters will bind to the postsynaptic cell's receptors and may cause an action to occur